zi-qin/SC1015-Mini-Project/README.md

 - The Random Forest Tree classifer has a higher accuracy in predicting the employee’s intention to leave their jobs than Logistic Regression classifier.
 - From the results of Random Forest Tree classifier, it suggests that "Age" is a key predictor of employee's intention to leave his or her employer.-
-- The variable "Stress" is also one of the key predictor as it is the second best model among the Top 3 models in Random Forest and the best model among the Logistic Regression models.
+- The variable "Stress" is also one of the key predictor as it is the second best model among the Top 3 Random Forest models and the best model among the Logistic Regression models.

 ## What did we learn from this project?